-In the Department of Administrative Services, this class is accountable for directing the divisions of Facilities Design and Construction and Building and Fire Services.
-This includes managing the administration of programs and operations within the divisions.
+In the Department of Administrative Services this class is accountable for directing the Regulatory Compliance Division.
+This includes managing the administration of programs and operations within the division.

 Receives executive direction from the Commissioner of Administrative Services or other administrative official of higher grade.

 Directs staff and operations of division;

 Develops, implements, and evaluates organization policies, goals, and objectives;

 Designs and develops programs and activities;

 Determines appropriate staffing levels and directs the management and coordination of staff;

 Designs and implements performance review standards for staff;